Students to honor fallen firefighter with handmade gifts

-KANSAS CITY, MO (KCTV) -- Students at Oakwood Manor Elementary created thank you cards and hand-painted kindness rocks with messages to encourage Kansas City firefighters.
+KANSAS CITY, MO (KCTV/KSMO) -- Students at Oakwood Manor Elementary created thank you cards and hand-painted kindness rocks with messages to encourage Kansas City firefighters.

 The service project is in honor of fallen firefighter Bobby Rocha who recently died from COVID-19.
 North Kansas City Schools teacher Rebecca Dollins will begin delivering the students’ gifts of gratitude Monday at 10 a.m.